I was privy to another report of caching issues, posted in one of my groups:

 which is a very redundant way of saying "don't cache this"!
 Yet browsers are being stubborn on some setups, so I wonder if Apache is interfering.

-#12 Updated by local admin over 9 years ago
+#12 Updated by local admin about 10 years ago

 Thanks for pulling me in, Boone.
 Interesting issue.

 I think is quite plausible that server side caching parameters are playing a role in this case.
 I'll gladly help understand and solve the problem.

 I guess the part I don't get is how would caxhing cause a user to be spontaneously logged out.
 I can see the scenario Matt reports here, where the browser cache isn't getting invalidated, but help me understand the logout piece please.